HalfClock/btz_zhang.github.io/_includes/about/en.md

 #### ABPUT ME

-Hey,This is BanTianZhong,from Beijing University of Posts and Telecommunications。
+Hey,This is BanTianZhong, from Beijing University of Posts and Telecommunications.

 #### ABOUT THIS BLOG

-ollow this blog, you may see related technical discussions about Python, Django, Web crawler, algorithms, data analysis, machine learning, etc. I may also share some learning and life trivia here.
+Follow this blog, you may see related technical discussions about Python, Django, Web crawler, algorithms, data analysis, machine learning, etc. I may also share some learning and life trivia here.

-It’s awkward to say, learning programming is almost five years old, but there are no achievements to show.
+It’s awkward to say, I learned programming for almost five years old, but there are no achievements to show.
 There are only a few learning codes for your reference: [My GitHub](https://github.com/HalfClock)

 #### END